zal-ghost/linux-ghost-v6.0/Documentation/gpu/vkms.rst

 IGT better support
 ------------------

+Debugging:

-- Investigate: (1) test cases on kms_plane that are failing due to timeout on capturing CRC; (2) when running kms_flip test cases in sequence, some successful individual test cases are failing randomly.
+- kms_plane: some test cases are failing due to timeout on capturing CRC;

+Virtual hardware (vblank-less) mode:

 - VKMS already has support for vblanks simulated via hrtimers, which can be tested with kms_flip test; in some way, we can say that VKMS already mimics